Ylihärmä

 Ylihärmä is a former municipality of Finland.
 It was consolidated, together with Alahärmä and Kortesjärvi, to Kauhava on 1 January 2009.

-It is located in the province of Western Finland and is part of the Southern Ostrobothnia region.
+It is located in the province of Western Finland and is part of the South Ostrobothnia region.
 The municipality had a population of 2,916 (as of 31 December 2008) and covered a land area of 151.70 km2.
 The population density was 19.22 PD/km2.